 Van 3 replicates another unique vehicle – the ‘sentry-box’ brake van.
 In early-days passenger trains would gravitate downhill, with a guard controlling the train’s speed via a hand brake on the front platform.
 The small wooden shelter would have offered some protection from the elements, although getting on or off the vehicle would have been tricky at some stations.

-Iron bogie wagon
+Iron bogie waggon

-The group was involved in the restoration of Waggon No.8, a 6-wheeled ‘Iron bogie’, which is a simplification of the unsuccessful Cleminson design.
+The group was involved in the restoration of waggon No.8, a 6-wheeled ‘Iron bogie’, which is a simplification of the Cleminson design.
 It required dismantling, cleaning, painting and refurbishment of all moving parts, as well as the replacement of the floor.
 One potential final job is the provision of a corrugated iron roof, as once carried.